Luko22/LaudoMobile/README.md

   1.4: Uploading simple iterated code

-step 2: making it controllable
+Step 2: making it controllable

   2.1: make it wireless

   2.2: make it responsive

-step 3: giving it senses
+Step 3: giving it senses

   3.1: spacial awareness and obstacle detection